Virginity auction: Natalie Dylan (not completed)

-In September 2008, a 22-year-old American woman calling herself Natalie Dylan announced on The Howard Stern Show that she would auction off her virginity on the Moonlite BunnyRanch website, and that the act would be consummated at the ranch.
+In September 2008, a 22-year-old American woman calling herself Natalie Dylan announced on The Howard Stern Show that she would auction off her virginity on the Moonlite Bunny Ranch website, and that the act would be consummated at the ranch.
 She claimed to be inspired by the case of Graciela Yataco listed above.
 A recent women's studies graduate from Sacramento State, who grew up in La Jolla, California, Dylan claimed she planned to use the money to finance graduate school and said "I feel empowered because I am being pro-choice with my body."
 She retained the right to reject the winner of the auction and pick another bidder, claiming that several bids had exceeded $1 million.
 The highest claimed bid was approximately $3.8 million.
 Dennis Hof of the brothel was to receive half of the winning bid.
 A news report in May 2010 suggested that the episode may have been a hoax, although Hof insisted it was not.
 It also appears that the transaction was never consummated, as Hof stated: "It didn't work out, but she still made $250,000 out of the deal," referencing a $250,000 deposit put up by an Australian businessman who later backed out after reconciling with his ex-wife.